SofaKingCool/Webradio-API/README.md

 ### Troubleshooting
 #### Permission denied for mkdir()
 Make sure your webserver user has enough permissions for writing in the **/storage** (sub-)directories.

+#### Many YouTube videos stopped working
+You might run into this issue everytime the YouTube's player JavaScript code changes the layout and the decoder can not figure out the decoding algorithm.
+Feel free to submit an issue here on GitHub to notify me about it, but don't open a new issue if there is already opened issue regarding this problem, please.

 ## Usage
 ### Search